+Matthew Versdahl, MBA 206-546-4726 mversdahl@shoreline.edu

+Program Information:

+Length of Program: 12 Credits

+Completion Award: Certificate of Completion

+Enrollment: Fall, Winter, Spring

+Approximate Quarterly Costs: \$25-\$85 (in addition to tuition, books and parking)

+Website: http://shoreline.edu/programs/purchasing-and-supplychain-management/

+EPC 546B

+Sustainable Purchasing and Supply Chain Management Certificate of Completion Planning Guide

+Program Description:

 Shoreline Community College offers a short-term Certificate of Completion in Sustainable Purchasing and Supply Chain which defines a body-of-Knowledge needed to effectively develop supply chain strategies, programs, and activities to address industry and government's sustainable challenges.
 Students are encouraged to enroll in a longer course of study and to complete additional certificates or an Associate in Applied Arts and Science Degree (AAAS) in Purchasing and Supply Chain Management or Business.
-Students pursuing a four-year baccalaureate degree in business should follow the Business Associates in Arts (AA-DTA) direct transfer degree planning guide.
-Certificate of Completion (41 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
+Students pursuing a four-year baccalaureate degree in business should follow the Associate in Business, DTA/MRP Planning Guide.

+Certificate of Completion (41 Credits)

+Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.

+Grade of 2.0 or better in each Business course, and overall GPA of 2.0 or better required.

 Program Prerequisites:

 Placement into ENGL 099, EAP 099, or EAPAB 099.

 Program Requirements

-- Only offered once per year, during the quarter listed
+- \ Only offered once per year, during the quarter listed

 - BUS 141 Purchasing and Supply Credits: 5

 - BUS 142 Sourcing and Supplier Credits: 5

-- BUS 143 Materials Management Credits: 4
+- BUS 143 Materials Management Credits: 4 \

-- BUS 144 Logistics and Transportation Fundamentals
+- BUS 144 Logistics and Transportation Fundamentals Credits: 3 \

-Credits: 3

-- BUS 203 Contract Management Credits: 4
+- BUS 203 Contract Management Credits: 4 \

-- BUS 245 eProcurement Credits: 5
+- BUS 245 eProcurement Credits: 5 \

-- BUS 217 Fundamentals of Sustainable Business Credits:
+- BUS 217 Fundamentals of Sustainable Business

-5
+Credits: 5 \

-- BUS 218 Sustainable Business Strategies Credits: 5
+- BUS 218 Sustainable Business Strategies Credits: 5 \

-- BUS 219 Sustainable Marketing Credits: 5
+- BUS 219 Sustainable Marketing Credits: 5 \

 Certificate Completion

 Students should automatically receive their Certificate after successful completion of all required courses.
-If you have not received your Certificate, please contact Jenifer Aydelotte in the office of Student Learning and Success at jaydelotte@shoreline.edu or 206-546-4719.
+If you have not received your Certificate, please contact Jenifer Aydelotte in the office of Student Learning at jaydelotte@shoreline.edu or 206-546-4719.

 Program Advisor: